asitkumar47/asitk/06_controls/filters/filtersNotes.md

 A second-order filter is common as it provides a high enough roll-off, but it adds one time-step delay.
 Why $\rightarrow$
 In the time domain, a second-order filter has two integrators, which means it need two past values to produce an output, hence one time-step transport delay

+****
+# Active vs. passive filters
+Passive filters use passive components like R, L, and C. Active filters, in addition to R, L, and C, contain active components like transistor and opAmps.